 McCool was offered a trip to Venezuela by the Reds for winter ball.
 He declined.
 McCool explained to a reporter that his elbow was tired.
 He said, “I don’t like pitching all year.”
 “Anyways, they seem to have trouble down south in South America… like shooting off guns or blowing up buildings.”

-Dick Sisler, the new Reds manager, stated that McCool’s long-term goal was to make him a starter but that the rotation had already been established with veterans.
-McCool’s curveball was still mediocre, but he had a better than average slider by 1965.
+Dick Sisler, the new Reds manager, stated that McCool’s long-term goal was to make him a starter, but the rotation had already been established with veterans.
+McCool’s curveball was still mediocre but had a better-than-average slider by 1965.
 Opponent Ken Boyer would comment the next season that McCool’s curveball was still mediocre and that the slider he was throwing now is the best a left-hander has ever seen.
 McCool was the Reds’ mainstay in 1965’s Bullpen, appearing in 62 games.
 His ERA was affected by a couple of poor outings in September and August; in particular, he allowed four earned runs in a third inning.
 He ended the season with a record 9-10 with an ERA of 4.27 and 21 saves.
 He was also second in the league’s Fireman Award, which is given by The Sporting News to recognize saves and wins in relief.